arangodb/docs/3.6/deployment-kubernetes-storage.md

 ### Manually creating `PersistentVolumes`

-The alternative is to create `PersistentVolumes` manually, for all servers that need persistent storage (single, agents & DB-Servers).
+The alternative is to create `PersistentVolumes` manually, for all servers that need persistent storage (single, Agents & DB-Servers).
-E.g. for a `Cluster` with 3 agents and 5 DB-Servers, you must create 8 volumes.
+E.g. for a `Cluster` with 3 Agents and 5 DB-Servers, you must create 8 volumes.

 Note that each volume must have a capacity that is equal to or higher than the capacity needed for each server.